aimee-mcneil-melville/ToDo-Full-Stack/README.md

 * React Components:
   * App
-  * Nav is used for login, logout, registeration
+  * Nav is used for login, logout, registration
   * Authenticated is used for show/hide components if the user is logged in
   * PingRoutes is used for testing the routes
-  * Users is used to display the registered users
+  * Users are used to display the registered users
-  * Registeration is used to save the users info after they are registered with Auth0
+  * Registration is used to save the users' info after they are registered with Auth0
 * an example database module (`server/db/users.js`)
 * an API client module (`client/apis/users.js`)